Yield vs Capital Growth

 There are no right or wrong answers to this.
 It all depends on the investor's personal and financial circumstances.
 Throw in a mix of preferred investment strategies, and you would end up with 101 different right answers for 101 different people.

-Capital Growth might be suitable for most people, because of the possibility of generating long-term capital profit, when you sell.
-The bad news is, while you are holding on to these properties, they tend to be negatively geared (rental income is not sufficient to cover interest and other expenses).
-IE, while this allows the investor to pay lower taxes, using the "loss" from the investment expenses to offset their income, they will be out of pocket each month, until the property is sold.
-In the current lending climate, this is almost certain to reduce your borrowing capacity.
-You will also be hit with more Capital Gains Tax, when you sell.
+Capital Growth might be suitable for most people, because of the possibility of generating long-term capital growth, when you sell.
+The bad news is, while you are holding on to these properties, at least during the initial 5 to 10 years, they tend to be negatively geared (rental income is less than interest and other expenses).
+IE, while this allows the investor to pay lower taxes, using the "loss" from the investment expenses to offset their income, they will be out of pocket each month, until there is sufficient growth or when the property is sold.
+In the current lending climate, this is the fastest way to stall your investment plan as it is almost certain to reduce your borrowing capacity.
+You will also be hit with more Capital Gains Tax (CGT), when you sell.

 Why can't we have the best of both worlds?
 The answer is simple.
 Everyone wants a property with high yield and high capital growth.
-And such property is ultimately going to be in high demand, thus they tend to be more expensive to acquire, which is going to reduce the yield.
+And such properties are ultimately going to be in high demand, thus they tend to be more expensive to acquire, which is going to reduce the yield.
 It is a supply vs demand thing.